spatie/laravel-referer/README.md

 composer require spatie/laravel-referer
 ```

-The package will automatically register itself.
+The package will automatically register itself in Laravel 5.5.
+In Laravel 5.4. you'll manually need to register the `Spatie\Referer\RefererServiceProvider` service provider in `config/app.php`.

 You can publish the config file with: